-Ashore there is a new Club hut which provides a comfortable meeting and relaxation area along with a kitchen and shower room.
-Alongside is the Bosuns Locker- a steel container that has restricted access via a committee member, and a second hut which provides day to day storage of oars etc, and has a separate toilet.
-This older hut is scheduled to be replaced in 2017 with a larger improved Bosuns store.
-The old Bosun’s store will be converted for oar storage and toilet.
-All members have keys to both huts and toilets.
+Ashore there is a Club hut which provides a comfortable meeting and relaxation area along with a kitchen and shower room.
+Alongside is a steel container in which oars may be stored and will have a 2nd toilet (Spring 2018), and the Bosuns Locker- a 2nd steel container that has restricted access via a committee member.
+All members have keys to the hut and toilets.

 There are dinghy storage racks and ample parking on site, particularly in the summer, when you can also take advantage of the picnic tables on the sea wall.

 The only vehicular access to the site is via the double gates on the Sheerness Road.
 All members have a key to the padlock and it is a strict Club rule that it must be locked after entry or exit by the member concerned.
 The security of the premises, buildings, and equipment is very much each member’s responsibility, as is disposal of rubbish which is a simple take it home rule.
 We do not have facilities for rubbish disposal on site.